CodeTreatise/Learn-Angular20/angular_20_course_audit_report.md

 **General Comments:**
 - The file is well-structured, with clear sections and practical code samples.
-- Diagrams and recommendations are relevant and up-to-date for Angular 20.
+- Recommendations and tool coverage are up-to-date for Angular 20.
 - Consider adding more on supply chain security, compliance, and security testing for a holistic view.

 ---